-During election campaigns, incumbent members or candidates should not be invited to a ceremony.
+During election campaigns, incumbent members or candidates for political office should not be invited to a ceremony.
 Candidates for office who attend will not be introduced or asked to speak.

 Citizenship ceremonies offer a unique opportunity to showcase local talent.
 The program can include a variety of entertainment either during the ceremony or at the reception.
 The presence of ethnic dancers, singers and musicians creates a celebratory atmosphere and promotes our multicultural heritage.

 A Royal Canadian Mounted Police (RCMP) officer in full red serge uniform is often part of the proceedings.
-Citizenship staff arranges with the local RCMP detachment for an officer to take part in the citizenship ceremony.
+Citizenship staff arranges for an officer to take part in the citizenship ceremony.
 The officer’s official role is to open and close the citizenship ceremony and to represent Canada’s law enforcement agency.

-A host group or a co-sponsor may include a non-governmental organization, an educational institution, service club, business group, company, union, volunteer group, not-for-profit organization, all three levels of government or other community groups.
+A host may include non-governmental organizations, non-profit organizations, educational institutions, service organizations, veterans’ organizations, libraries, volunteer groups, all three levels of government (excluding elected officials) or other community groups.

-A host takes an active part along with CIC in the preparation and presentation of the citizenship ceremony and reception.
+A host takes an active part with us in the preparation and presentation of the citizenship ceremony and reception.
 Some hosts may not wish to take part in all aspects of the ceremony or reception.
-They may take responsibility for the costs of the reception (e.g., finger food and non-alcoholic beverages) or meet any indirect costs associated with the ceremony (e.g., rental of a hall).
+They may take responsibility for the costs of the reception (e.g., light refreshments and non-alcoholic beverages) or meet any indirect costs associated with the ceremony (e.g., rental of a hall/venue).

 Citizenship ceremonies often attract media attention.
 These are good news stories and the media frequently request interviews with new citizens.
 New citizens are made aware that there may be media in attendance and are asked to sign a media release prior to the ceremony.
 Federal privacy legislation protects candidates from being identified, interviewed or photographed without their consent.

-The host group, in consultation with CIC officials, may invite the media to attend the event.
+The host group, in consultation with IRCC officials, may invite the media to attend the event.
 Staff are prepared to assist reporters and arrange interviews.

 Where are ceremonies held?

-Ceremonies may be held at an appropriate location in the community or at the local Citizenship and Immigration office.
+Ceremonies may be held at an appropriate location in the community or at the local IRCC office.
 Selecting the location of a citizenship ceremony is a key element of the success of the event.
 Consultation with citizenship staff is necessary prior to confirming the location of the ceremony.

-Host groups, with the agreement of citizenship staff, may host a citizenship ceremony and reception at the local CIC office facility.
+Host groups, with the agreement of citizenship staff, may host a citizenship ceremony and reception at the local IRCC office facility.